FBI Cybercrime Division virus Removal Guide

-HOW CAN I GET INFECTED WITH FBI Cybercrime Division virus?
+What is FBI Cybercrime Division virus?

-As soon as this Trojan gets inside computer, it blocks the entire system down and claims that user has violated law of United States of America.
-According to it, he was identified by IP and ISP and now must pat a fine of $300 using Greendot MoneyPak voucher:
+As soon as this trojan gets inside the device, it blocks the entire system down and claims that user has violated a law of United States of America.
+According to it, he was identified by IP and ISP and now must pay a fine of $300 using Greendot MoneyPak voucher:

 FBI CYBERCRIME DIVISION